-Well, now I'm a proper playwright!
-This past Sunday, May 6, my One Act dystopia play Cull premiered at a special members-only triple bill at the Oast Theatre in Tonbridge, Kent.
+Well, now I'm a performed playwright!
+This past Sunday, May 6, my One Act dystopia play Cull premiered at a special members-only New Writing triple bill at the Oast Theatre in Tonbridge, Kent.
 It depicts a future where resources are at critical, overpopulation is the dominant and our government must consider a 'terminal option' for the crisis.

 Directed by Sandra Barfield (funny

 thing about this: I had sent this off two years earlier,